ComPears/compears-data-wrangling/README.md

 ```
 > All the scraped product should be in the dirk.json file

-Run the seperate.py to seperate the products with offers
+Run the seperate.py to seperate the products with offers based on the PROBEER PRIJS & ACTIE Keyword

 ```
 python3 seperate.py